 What is a SOC 2 Audit?
 Why your IT Provider MUST have one!

-PCR Business Systems is undergoing a SOC 2, Type II audit.
+PCR Business Systems recently completed our SOC 2 audit.
 We chose to go through the SOC 2 auditing process for one simple reason—so our partners know we follow the best practices in the IT industry and that we take no shortcuts in protecting their data.

 This article explains what a SOC 2 audit is and why you should only work with an MSP that is SOC 2 certified.